Our Charges for Bringing Unfair Dismissal or Wrongful Dismissal Claims

 The provision of advice and representation to employees in relation to the bringing of claims before the employment tribunal against an employer for unfair or wrongful dismissal.

-We charge £6,000.00 to £10,000.00 plus VAT on average for this type of work.
-This does not include a claim for automatic unfair dismissal for ‘whistleblowing’, which is a more complex claim.
-Our charges on average for this type of unfair dismissal claim are likely to be between £15,000 and £20,000 plus VAT.
+We charge £10,000.00 to £13,000.00 plus VAT on average for this type of work.
+This does not include a claim for automatic unfair dismissal as this claim tends to be more complex.
+Our charges for an automatic unfair dismissal claim are likely to be between £16,000 and £25,000 plus VAT.

 This estimate is just an average price based on recent instructions; the actual cost to you will depend on a number of factors, which we will discuss with you if you decide to instruct us.
 The vast majority of tribunal cases settle before a full merits hearing, which means that our total charges could be much less.